È l'uomo per me

-"È l'uomo per me" (He's a man to me) is a song by Italian singer Mina.
+"È l'uomo per me" ("He's the One Man for Me") is a song by Italian singer Mina.
 The song is an Italian-language cover of the song "He Walks Like a Man" (1964) by American country singer Jody Miller.
 The music was written by Diane Hildebrand, and the Italian lyrics was written by Gaspare Gabriele Abbate and Vito Pallavicini.
 The song was released as a single and reached the top of the Italian chart, spending seven consecutive weeks at number one.
 The song "So che non e così" was used as the B-side.

 Mina recorded Spanish versions of both songs under the titles "Mi hombre será" ("È l'uomo per me") and "Se que no es así" ("So che non e così").
 Later, both songs were included in the EP Canta en Español released in Spain.